IBM/maximo-labs/MkDocs/omnio_8.8/docs/omnio_configuration.md

 Once the first Lenze device is created it is easy to clone it for the second one:
 ![Clone device](/img/omnio_8.8/omnio_configuration_12.png)</br></br>

-Enter the Device label and slave ID.
+Enter the Device label and slave ID 2.
 Click `Next`:
 ![Configure protocol](/img/omnio_8.8/omnio_configuration_13.png)</br></br>

 The data point settings are cloned automatically.
 Click `Finish`: